marcelovcpereira/mvcp-adobe-reverse-proxy/README.md

 After initialized, the ReverseProxy starts polling its service's endpoints each 10 seconds for re-evaluating their health.
 It marks them as Suspended or Active, depending on the result.

+**CacheManager**
+Manages HTTP Cache Control logic (Not 100% compliant).
+Current implemented properties: no-cache, no-store, private, max-age.
+Both the client (request) and the service (response) can return Cache Control headers.
+Below goes the Reverse Proxy behavior when each of them uses one of the implemented headers.

+Behaviors on request:
+ * no-cache: Skips cache, execute query and then cache Response
+ * no-store: Skips cache, execute query and then cache Response
+ * private: Skips cache, execute query and then cache Response
+ * max-age: Validate if cached object is not older than max-age in seconds

+Behaviors on response:
+ * no-cache: Does not store Response on cache.
+ * no-store: Does not store Response on cache.
+ * private: Does not store Response on cache.

 **Service**
 Represents a group of Endpoints that are responding as replicas of an Application.
 Each service can have its own load balancing strategies for routing the requests.